 EugeniaI’ve visited Kyneton a few times and was really interested in making work that responded to the site and the context, which is the remit of KCAT, and that excited me a lot.
 I didn’t have a predetermined idea in mind, but when I finally got to visit, which was delayed through lockdowns and the tumult of last year, there were a couple of sites that really spoke to me.
 One of those was the Transfer Station1, which is where recycling and waste from the town goes to die or to live again.

 It’s not a very glamourous site and it’s in the industrial-outer of the town.
-It fascinated me because every household in Kyneton has some interface with it, either through their landfill2 or their recycling.
+It fascinated me because every household in Kyneton has some interface with it, either through their (file or url not found)2 or their recycling.
 Or they might go and get mulch3 for their garden, for example.
 It’s somewhere that probably isn’t considered part of daily life but actually connects every household to the life-ways of the town.
 So, when I went out to the Transfer Station, that’s where the idea really sparked!
-How could this site on the periphery, but also very much at the centre of the cycle of Kyneton’s systems be celebrated as somewhere where work and life4 is happening.
+How could this site on the periphery, but also very much at the centre of the cycle of Kyneton’s systems be celebrated as somewhere where (file or url not found)4 is happening.

 ACI like the idea behind your choice of using the Transfer Station and your decision to work with a site that interweaves humanity, ecology and the town.
 Particularly seen during the last eighteen months, the importance of the maintanence worker has been emphasised.